Racing flags: Yellow flag

-Full-Course Yellow
+Full-course yellow

-Most races in the FIA World Endurance Championship may be under a Full-Course Yellow period upon discretion of the race director when deemed necessary for safety reasons.
-Once declared, all flag points will display a "FCY board" and all cars on track must immediately slow down to 80 km/h and maintain their distance to the cars in front and behind.
+Most races in the FIA World Endurance Championship may be under a full-course yellow period upon discretion of the race director when deemed necessary for safety reasons.
+Once declared, all flag points will display an "FCY board" and all cars on track must immediately slow down to 80 km/h and maintain their distance to the cars in front and behind.
 Overtaking is forbidden until green flags are waved.

 The FCY procedure was used during the 2019 24 Hours of Le Mans in response to Porsche's dominant GTE-Pro victory in 2018.
-Partial track Slow Zones are identified by track-side horizontal markings at both beginning and end, and "Next Slow" boards in the preceding zone.
-Within the zone, all marshal posts will display double-waved yellow flags and "SLOW" boards, and all light panels will display the letters "SZ" surrounded by a flashing yellow border.
+Partial track "slow zones" are identified by track-side horizontal markings at both beginning and end, and "next slow" boards in the preceding zone.
+Within the zone, all marshal posts will display double-waved yellow flags and "slow" boards, and all light panels display the letters SZ surrounded by a flashing yellow border.
 All cars within the zone must slow down to 80 km/h until they are clear of the waved green flag at the end.

 In Formula E, the FCY condition is used, but unlike any other racing series, the cars have an FCY speed limiter.
 When activated, the cars will slow down to 50 km/h.
 Overtaking under the FCY condition is not allowed, and could result in a penalty.
 This happened at the 2019 Rome ePrix, when Jean Eric Vergne overtook future Techeetah teammate António Félix da Costa.
-As a result, Vergne was given a 5-second time penalty.
+As a result, Vergne was given a five-second time penalty.
 For the 2019-20 Formula E season, activating attack mode during FCY was disallowed.
-Additionally, for every 1 minute under FCY, 1kWh of energy gets taken out of their energy allocation.
+Additionally, for every minute under FCY, 1kWh of energy gets taken out of their energy allocation.